MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/service-to-service.md

 The list of groups is replaced with every write operation.
 To remove a member from a group, remove the group from the `groups` property list.
 A write operations with an empty list removes all group memberships.

 > [!NOTE]
-> The groups property is persistent and will be visible in responses for a member.
+> The `groups` property is persistent and will be visible in responses for a member.

 ### Activity Session management

 The activity handle of a user determines which session is used for Platform invites and Join-in-Progress.
 This handle cannot be set through S2S calls and is currently only available through client APIs.
 A title server can share the session name with a client to enable activity handle creation for a S2S session.

-For more information on handles see [Session Handle topic].
+For more information on handles see [Multiplayer 2015 Appendix](multiplayer-appendix/multiplayer-appendix.md).

 ## Best practices